Suuret suomalaiset

-Suuret suomalaiset (Great Finns) was a 2004 television show broadcast in Finland by Yle (the Finnish Broadcasting Company), which determined the 100 greatest Finns of all time according to the opinions of its viewers.
+Suuret suomalaiset (Great Finns) is a 2004 television show, broadcast in Finland by Yle, which determined the 100 greatest Finns of all time according to the opinions of its viewers.
 The viewers were able to vote during a programme which lasted from October to December 2004.
 The show was a Finnish spin-off of the BBC's programme Great Britons.

 The list

 The winner

 During the final stage of voting, people had the chance to vote for the following three leading candidates: Risto Ryti, C.G.E.
 Mannerheim and Urho Kekkonen.
 The winner was baron Carl Gustaf Emil Mannerheim, a war hero, Marshal of Finland, and president.